MissVeronica/UM-Mobile-Number-Login/README.md

 For the first option change the Title/Label etc in current setup.

-For the second option replace current Username or Email Lo9gin field with your Mobile Number Field.
+For the second option replace current Username or Email Login field with your Mobile Number Field.
 ### Mobile Number Requirements
 May start with + sign and may contain spaces/blanks among the digits.